 Spanning 400 square miles, with a drainage area nearly six times as large, Tampa Bay and its watershed stretch from the spring-fed headwaters of the Hillsborough River to the salty waters off Anna Maria Island.
 As Florida’s largest open-water estuary, Tampa Bay harbors a rich and diverse assemblage of plants and animals, along with a rapidly growing human population that has made the region the second largest metropolitan area in the state.

 In spite of its size, the bay is an average of only 11 feet deep – a troublesome figure to early commercial boosters who envisioned Tampa Bay as a great commercial harbor.
 Today, more than 80 miles of deep-water shipping channels – the largest 43 feet deep – have made that dream a reality.
 Three seaports now flourish along the bay’s borders, in Tampa, St. Petersburg, and in northern Manatee County.
-The largest of these, the Port of Tampa, consistently ranks among the busiest ports in the nation.
+The largest of these, Port Tampa Bay, consistently ranks among the busiest ports in the nation.
 Combined, the three ports contribute an estimated $15 billion to the local economy and support 130,000 jobs.

 Tampa Bay is also a focal point of the region’s premier industry – tourism.
 The bay and the sparkling beaches of the surrounding barrier islands attract nearly 5 million visitors a year.
 Fort DeSoto Park, at the mouth of Tampa Bay, was named the number one beach in the continental United States in the 2004 annual survey conducted by “Dr. Beach,” Professor Stephen Leatherman of Florida International University.